dapr/docs/daprdocs/content/en/concepts/overview.md

 Dapr is designed for [operations]({{< ref operations >}}) and security.
 The Dapr sidecars, runtime, components, and configuration can all be managed and deployed easily and securely to match your organization's needs.

-The [dashboard](https://github.com/dapr/dashboard), installed via the Dapr CLI, provides a web-based UI enabling you to see information, view logs and more for the running Dapr applications.
+The [dashboard](https://github.com/dapr/dashboard), installed via the Dapr CLI, provides a web-based UI enabling you to see information, view logs and more for running Dapr applications.

 The [monitoring tools support]({{< ref monitoring >}}) provides deeper visibility into the Dapr system services and side-cars and the [observability capabilities]({{<ref "observability-concept.md">}}) of Dapr provide insights into your application such as tracing and metrics.